l0r3zz/sloblackswan/content/black-swan-conclusion.md

 - Elephants: Information exists but can't be spoken
 - Black Jellyfish: Information must flow faster than the cascade

-The Unwritten Laws apply across the bestiary:
+Per the Unwritten Laws [White, 2025], these principles apply across the bestiary:
 1. Information flows to where it's safe (psychological safety is technical infrastructure)
 2. Information flows through trust networks, not org charts (design for this, not against it)
 3. Information degrades crossing boundaries (minimize hops, maximize fidelity)